duke-libraries/archivesspace-duke-scripts/sql/README.md

 **extent_accessioned_by_acquisition_type.sql** - SQL script that queries ASpace SQL database and generates a report showing extent (number and linear_feet) of accessions by acqusition type (gift, purchase, etc.).

 **extent_accessioned_by_research_center.sql** - SQL script that queries ASpace SQL database and generates a report showing extent (number and linear_feet) of accessions by Rubenstein Library research center (Hartman, Bingham, Franklin, etc.)

+**accession_resource_relationship.sql** - SQL script that queries ASpace database and pulls selected fields for all accession records, including any linked resource records IDs and titles.